technosolz0/serwex-portfolio/src/content/guide-vendors.md

 Provide excellent customer service to earn 5-star ratings.

 Need Help?
-Contact our support team at support@serwex.com or use the in-app chat for assistance.
+Contact our support team at info@serwex.in or use the in-app chat for assistance.
 Last updated: September 11, 2025